Home My Council Performance Performance Dashboard – April – October 2025

 Number of households in emergency accommodation

-• Commentary: There were 47 households in emergency accommodation as at the end of June 2025.
+- Commentary: There were 57 households in emergency accommodation as at the end of October 2025.
+Whilst our numbers are at a high we do have 10 households who have been nominated for properties and are awaiting move in dates.
+This will create movement and reduce numbers overall.
 Please see the Performance Indicators Report on the Performance page for further information on this PI.

 Average number of affordable homes completed per year (over a five year rolling period)

-• Commentary: The result will be available at the end of 2025/26.
-To date, there are 8 units at Headley which may be completed in 2025/26; other sites, whilst agreed, are in the early pipeline stage and will come into being in 2026.
-In addition, there are 3 LAHF properties being converted into temporary accommodation – one property is due for completion by the end of September and the other two are due for completion by the end of November 2025.
+- Commentary: The result will be available at the end of 2025/26.
+To date, there are 8 units at Headley which may be completed in 2025/26; other sites, whilst agreed, are in the early pipeline stage and will complete in 2028 -Regents House and Sondes Farm Place.
+One of the three Council-owned properties being converted from offices into temporary accommodation has now been completed and is occupied with the remaining two due for completion by the end of November 2025

 Percentage of incidents resolved by the Wellbeing and Community Responder Service without escalation to the Ambulance Service